 FSP 320 Poverty and Hunger

 One paradox of the contemporary food system is that it generates both hunger and obesity at the same time; in this course, we examine the extent of hunger, malnutrition and starvation in the world.
 This course examines societal structures of inequality as key determinants of access to food and the links between agricultural technologies, trade, hunger, and the reconfiguration of the global agri-food system.
 Finally, we evaluate solutions to problems of hunger, starvation and malnutrition.
 Cr 3.

 FSP 395 Internship in Food Studies

 The course is designed to provide real-world experience of and insight into food system-related professional roles through work in a community food-based business, organization or agency.
 The primary objective of the internship is the application of the perspectives, substantive knowledge, and methods studied in the Food Studies Minor curriculum to a particular organizational setting.
 In addition to field placement responsibilities, students are expected to regularly reflect and report on their experience.
+Students may do a second 3-credit internship pending funding availability.
+Students may take no more than 6 credits of internship.
 Contact the Food Studies Program Director or Administrative Specialist for details.
+Graded pass/fail.
 Prerequisite: FSP 100 (can be concurrent).
-Cr 3-6.
+Cr 1-6.

 FSP 396 Food Studies Independent Study and Research